Story for

 Session 11: Quiet Writing Time

 This is a four-week session focused on private writing time as you prepare to submit the first 8–10,000 words of your novel and synopsis for tutor review.
 The forums are open for discussion and peer support and critiquing.
-We will host a live Writers’ Room group session at the midpoint of this month to help you work on common stumbling blocks: wants and needs, passive protagonists, setting up adequate forces of antagonism, showing character change in scenes.
+We’ll have a final group webchat with your tutor halfway through this session.

 You can write as much of your novel as you would like during the course.
-But at the end of the course we invite you to submit (up to) the first 8–10,000 words of your novel (from the start, not selected excerpts) for tutor feedback.
+But at the end of the course we invite you to submit (up to) the first 8–10,000 words of your novel (from the start, not selected excerpts, and a synopsis) for tutor feedback.

 Join our alumni – After your course, you can join our online alumni community where you’ll meet our growing network of past students.
 You’ll be able to.